quadram-institute-bioscience/start-asap/docs/usage.md

     Place a copy of the reads and reference files in the `./data` subdirectory.

+- _--force_

+    Delete the content of the output directory if it exists and contains a configuration file.

 **Project metadata** can be provided via command line arguments or with a project configuration file (JSON).
 The two approaches can be combined.